 This course studies the management of healthcare organizations including hospitals, ambulatory and long-term care facilities.
-It focuses on their organizational structures and functions as it addresses key issues pertaining to the delivery of care, services offered and their value to the community they serve.
-PREREQUISITE: None
+It focuses on their organizational structures and functions as it

 HCM2620: Healthcare Marketing (3)

 This course provides insight into the rapidly growing area of healthcare marketing.
 Building on a basic foundation of marketing principles, it focuses its attention on marketing for healthcare providers, organizations, health-related products and medical devices.
 PREREQUISITE: None